Ice-sheet model SICOPOLIS

-The model is based on the shallow ice approximation for grounded ice and the shallow shelf approximation for floating ice (e.g., Greve and Blatter 2009).
-It is coded in Fortran 90 and uses finite difference discretisation on a staggered (Arakawa C) grid, the velocity components being taken between grid points.
+The model employs either hybrid shallow-ice–shelfy-stream dynamics (Bernales et al. 2017a,b) or the shallow-ice approximation for grounded ice, and the shallow-shelf approximation for floating ice (e.g., Greve and Blatter 2009).
+It is coded in Fortran and uses finite difference discretization on a staggered Arakawa C grid.
 A variety of different thermodynamics solvers are available, namely the polythermal two-layer method, two versions of the one-layer enthalpy method, the cold-ice method and the isothermal method (Greve and Blatter 2016).

-The coding is based on a consequent low-tech philosophy.
+The coding is based on a low-tech, ease-of-use philosophy.
 All structures are kept as simple as possible, and advanced coding techniques are only employed where it is deemed appropriate.
-The use of external libraries is kept at an absolute minimum.
-In fact, SICOPOLIS can be run without external libraries at all, which makes the installation very easy and fast.
+The use of external libraries is kept at an absolute minimum, which makes the installation very easy and fast.

-The subversion repository of SICOPOLIS is kindly hosted by the FusionForge system AWIForge of the Alfred Wegener Institute for Polar and Marine Research (AWI) in Bremerhaven, Germany.
+The Git repository of SICOPOLIS is kindly hosted by the GitLab instance of the Alfred Wegener Institute for Polar and Marine Research (AWI) in Bremerhaven, Germany.